Tech-Transparency/tech-transparency.github.io/interview-tips.md

 **The first book is _Case in Point_ by Marc Cosentino**.
 Case in Point is to consultants what the Bible is to Christians.
 I know what you are thinking: &quot;But I don&#39;t want to be a consultant...&quot; Regardless of what company/industry you are interviewing for, being able to think like a consultant will be a valuable life long skill.

-I always re-skim Case in Point before interviews as it is extremely helpful in allowing me to breakdown problems in a clear and organized way.
+I always re-skim Case in Point before interviews as it is extremely helpful in allowing me to break down problems in a clear and organized way.
 Something a lot of people forget is it&#39;s not just what you say that matters, but also how you say it.
 If you didn&#39;t study business in college, I would especially recommend reading this book as it will help get you up to speed with some important business concepts.

 **The second book is _[Swipe to Unlock](https://www.amazon.com/dp/B0756MTX6K/)_.** I actually co-authored it along with Neel Mehta and Adi Agashe, who are **Product Managers at Google and Microsoft respectively.**